edison-fw/meta-intel-edison/README.md

 This is a fork of [http://git.yoctoproject.org/cgit/cgit.cgi/meta-intel-edison/](URL)

+# Sources and Documentation
 You can find our latest sources on [edison-fw/meta-intel-edison](https://github.com/edison-fw/meta-intel-edison).
 The documentation can be found in the /docs directory or for the latest (master) on [Intel Edison Image Builder](https://edison-fw.github.io/meta-intel-edison/).

+# What's in the branches
 Currently we have Intel's original (factory) firmware: orignal and created four additional branches: dizzy-uptodate, dizzy-latest, dizzy-rt and morty.

   * **dizzy-uptodate** tracks origin/dizzy with 3.10.98 kernel.
 This branch pulls [https://github.com/htot/meta-intel-iot-middleware.git](URL) branch dizzy-uptodate with fixes for paho-mqtt relocated and iotkit-comm-js no longer supported.